 The Future of DevOps

-👽 Let me start by saying that I didn't consult astrologers, and everything listed below is a compilation of information gathered from various parts of the internet, seasoned with my personal opinion.
+👽 Let me say up front that I didn't consult any astrologers — everything below is a compilation of information gathered from various corners of the internet, seasoned with my personal opinion.

-▪️Partial migration in the form of creating hybrid environments will take place in the coming years due to economic reasons and updated company security policies, where they want to store and process data on-premises.
+▪️Partial migration, in the form of building hybrid environments, will take place in the coming years for economic reasons, as well as in line with companies' updated security policies, when they want to store and process data on their own premises.

-▪️K8s on bare metal will gain more traction, as mentioned above, so you'll need to understand the intricacies of deploying clusters on your own.
-Suddenly, it will become apparent that the cloud has spoiled us, but there's no avoiding it.
+▪️K8s on bare metal will keep gaining momentum following the point above, so you'll have to get to grips with the finer points of deploying a cluster on your own.
+It will suddenly turn out that the cloud has spoiled us rotten, but there's no way around it.

 AI/MLOps

-▪️Another consequence of moving away from cloud solutions will be the increased implementation of MLOps, meaning operations to support the full cycle of working with so-called artificial intelligence.
-Many companies are already preparing ML in-house, but with the overall increase in AI adoption, this trend will only strengthen.
+▪️Another consequence of the move away from cloud solutions will be the stronger adoption of MLOps — that is, the operations needed to support the full lifecycle of working with so-called artificial intelligence.
+Many companies are already running ML in-house, but with the broader adoption of AI this trend will only intensify.

 Tooling

-☝️But fundamental knowledge remains in demand in any case, so don't forget to first invest in them, and you'll easily master tools like Crossplane later.
+☝️But fundamental knowledge stays in demand no matter what, so don't forget to invest in it first — you'll easily pick up something like Crossplane later.